 Granular synthesis is another type of synthesis that utilizes sampling.

-Samples are split into 1 – 50 ms* pieces known as “grains”, which are played back at different speeds, phases, volumes, frequencies and with other parameters changed.
+Samples are split into 1 – 50 ms (typical but not mandatory) pieces known as “grains”, which are played back at different speeds, phases, volumes, frequencies and with other parameters changed.

 An input signal, then, is sampled rapidly and is played back in interesting ways.
-These samples are essentially the osciallators for the granular synths.
+These samples are essentially the oscillators for the granular synths.

 Granular synthesis can get really strange and is capable of producing incredibly complex waveforms.